 The San Luis & Delta-Mendota Water Authority (SLDMWA) is updating the Westside-San Joaquin Integrated Water Resources Plan (WIWRP) to meet new State guidelines and to update regional strategies, priorities, and objectives to better reflect current circumstances.
 Integrated regional water management plans are, and have been, generated throughout the State to promote collaborative water resources management within a specified region by identifying regional water resource needs and solutions, generating regional partnerships, and providing funding support.
 Projects identified in these plans involve drainage, flood control, groundwater management, land use, water conservation, water quality, water supply, and water use efficiency, to improve water management.

 The Public Draft of the 2018 Westside-San Joaquin Integrated Regional Water Management Plan (IRWMP) comment period closed on Friday, December 14, 2018.
 Comments received were incorporated and the 2019 Westside-San Joaquin IRWMP was submitted to the Department of Water Resources on January 4, 2019.
-The 2019 Westside-San Joaquin IRWMP can be downloaded here.
-If you have comments or questions, contact Andrew Garcia at San Luis & Delta-Mendota Water Authority at firstname.lastname@example.org.
+The 2019 Westside-San Joaquin IRWMP, as well as accompanying regional storm water planning documents, can be downloaded here.
+If you have comments or questions, contact Andrew Garcia at San Luis & Delta-Mendota Water Authority at email@example.com.

 The U.S. EPA is providing an opportunity to obtain funding for water quality projects especially in those communities that are underserved.
 Below is further information on this funding source.
 Please forward information to those who may be interested as well.